 “The Council will establish a basinwide research plan, similar to the subbasin plans, which identifies key uncertainties for this program and its biological objectives and the steps needed to resolve them.
 The plan will identify major research topics, including ocean research, and establish priorities for research funding.”

+The 2009 program reiterates the commitment of the 2000 program to identify and prioritize uncertainties (Basinwide Provisions section D.9).
+The 2009 program further provides guidance mirroring the 2006 Research Plan (document 2006-03) about collaboration and coordination, and calls for the 2006 Research Plan to be updated:

+“The Council, in collaboration with the parties listed above, will identify research priorities to resolve critical ecosystem or biological uncertainties.
+Research will focus on those areas where, in a reasonable amount of time, results could be generated or tools developed to better inform management decisions and to more efficiently deploy Program mitigation resources.

+Research plan: The Council, with assistance from the parties listed above, will update its research plan, which identifies major research topics and establishes priorities for research funding.

+Coordination: The research plan will be updated in a transparent manner to ensure all interested parties in the region have an opportunity for input.”

-Appendix B. Implementing the Research Plan in Fiscal Years 2007-2009
+Appendix B. Implementing the Research Plan through the Project Review Process and Prioritization

-This appendix explains the methods by which research project proposals were solicited; reviewed by the Independent Scientific Review Panel, and evaluated against decision criteria for identifying priorities.
-The appendix includes a table depicting the conceptual framework for a regional approach to research, monitoring, and evaluation and describes how the research plan will be implemented in Fiscal Years 2007-2009.
+This appendix explains the methods by which research project proposals are solicited; and reviewed by the Independent Scientific Review Panel, and evaluated against decision criteria for identifying priorities.